 Why wasn't my favorite agency funded?

 Opening up the process made it an incredibly competitive environment, with nearly double the number of applicants compared to previous years.
 The Community Impact Councils and Strategy Panels evaluated the programs against Best Investment Criteria to identify those that aligned best with the goals and metrics for Education, Income and Health.
-Agencies that do not receive funding in 2012-2013 may apply for funding in the Fall of 2012 for 2013-2014.
+Agencies that do not receive funding for the 2013-2016 grant cycle in the Education, Income and Health areas may apply for funding in the Fall of 2015 for 2016-2019.
+Agencies that did not receive funding in the Basic Needs area may apply for funding again in the Fall of 2013 for 2014-2015.

 Does a non-profit that was not selected for funding this year have the opportunity to receive funding in the future?